-in the remaining analysis, the wall clock execution time is limited to 1200 s and the memory footprint to 4 GiB, enough to perform more than 70,000 simulations in a reasonable amount of time, also obtaining significant values to compare.
-Thus, in the following, every experiment with time or memory greater than the aforementioned values is truncated to 1200 s or 4 GiB, respectively.
+As can be seen in Table 3, some simulators were not able to execute the model because the system was unable to handle the memory requirements.
+To tackle these issues in the remaining analysis, the wall clock execution time is limited to 1200 seconds and the memory footprint to 4 GiB, enough to perform our more than 70000 simulations in a reasonable amount of time, also obtaining significant values to compare.
+Thus, in the following, every experiment with time or memory greater than the aforementioned values is truncated to 1200 seconds or 4 GiB, respectively.

-5.2 Execution time
+308 5.2.
+Execution time

-Figure 6 shows the contour maps of the different execution times needed by all of the five simulators in both the LI and HI models.
+Figure 6 shows the contour maps of the different execution times needed by all the five simulators in both LI and HI models.
 Blue regions mean low execution time, whereas red regions mean high execution time.

-CD++, DEVSJAVA and PyPDEVS saturated the execution time of 1200 s multiple times in both models. aDEVS and xDEVS, on the contrary, reached the best results.
-Regarding the LI model, the ordered list of simulators, from best to worst contour maps is: aDEVS, xDEVS, CD++, DEVSJAVA ,and PyPDEVS.
-With respect to the HI model, the list is: xDEVS, aDEVS, CD++, DEVSJAVA, and PyPDEVS.
+CD++, DEVSJAVA and PyPDEVS saturated the execution time of 1200 seconds multiple times in both models. aDEVS and xDEVS, on the contrary, reached the best results.

+Regarding the LI model, the ordered list of simulators, from best to worst contour maps is: aDEVS, xDEVS, CD++, DEVSJAVA and PyPDEVS.

+With respect to the HI model, the list is: xDEVS, aDEVS, CD++, DEVSJAVA and PyPDEVS.

-Continuing with this analysis, Figure 7 shows the same contour maps, this time in the HO and HOmem models.
+Continuing with this analysis, Figure 7 shows the same contour maps, this time in HO and HOmem models.

-Regarding the HO model, xDEVS obtained the best execution times, especially as the width and depth were increased.
-For low values of the width and depth, aDEVS was better than xDEVS.
-Once again, CD++, DEVAJAVA, and PyPDEVS saturated the execution time limit of 1200 s.
+Regarding the HO model, xDEVS obtained best execution times, specially as width and depth were increased.
+For low values of width and depth, aDEVS was better than xDEVS.
+Once again, CD++, DEVA-JAVA and PyPDEVS saturated the execution time limit of 1200 seconds.

-With respect to the HOmod and HOmem, all of the simulators reached the maximum execution time quite soon, with relatively small models.
-Moreover, in the case of the HOmod, only two simulators, aDEVS and xDEVS, were able to load all of the models in the memory, before the execution of the simulation.
-In fact, this is due to the intrinsic complexity of the HOmod benchmark, which includes many more atomic models than the HOmem.
-HOmem is simpler in structure than HOmod, and all of the simulation engines are able to load it.
-Once the simulation starts, the HOmod and HOmem offer similar execution times and memory footprints, as shown in Section 5.4.
+With respect to HOmod and HOmem, all the simulators reached the maximum execution time quite soon, with relatively small models.
+Moreover, in the case of HOmod, only two simulators, aDEVS and xDEVS, were able to load all the models in memory, before the execution of the simulation.
+In fact, this is due to the intrinsic complexity of the HOmod benchmark, which includes many more atomic models than HOmem.
+HOmem is simpler in structure than HOmod, and all the simulation engines are able to load it.
+Once the simulation starts, HOmod and HOmem offer similar execution time and memory footprint, as shown in Section 5.4.

-We do not show a comparison between all of the simulators in the HOmod because only aDEVS and xDEVS were able to run a significant number of HOmod instances.
-These experiments are shown in the comparison between aDEVS and xDEVS.
+We do not show a comparison between all the simulators in HOmod because only aDEVS and xDEVS 329 were able to run a significant number of HOmod instances.
+These experiments are shown in the comparison 330 between aDEVS and xDEVS.
+331

-5.3 Memory footprint
+5.3.
+Memory footprint 332

-As mentioned before, the memory footprint is the memory high-water mark of a process.
-The comparison of all five of the simulators were performed constraining the execution time to 1200 s and the memory footprint to 4 GiB.
-The set of five simulators compared in this paper have been developed using different programming languages: aDEVS and CD++ in C++, DEVSJAVA and xDEVS in JAVA, and PyPDEVS in Python.
-Since JAVA and Python use their own virtual machines, it is expected that these simulators have a higher memory footprint.
+As mentioned before, memory footprint is the memory high-water mark of a process.
+The comparison 333 of all the five simulators were performed constraining the execution time to 1200 seconds and the memory 334 footprint to 4 GiB.
+The set of five simulators compared in this paper have been developed using different 335 programming languages: aDEVS and CD++ in C++, DEVSJAVA and xDEVS in JAVA, and PyPDEVS in 336 Python.
+Since JAVA and Python use their own virtual machines, it is expected that these simulators have a 337 higher memory footprint.
 However, our experimental results showed some exceptions in this regard.
+338